 A fun option that readers love is the Sorel Joan Now Chelsea boot, an elevated and feminine take on the classic style.
 The chunky lug sole and a block heel make them ultra-sturdy, and the footbed’s shock absorption and cushioning will support your feet mile after mile.

 If hiking is on the agenda, then add your waterproof hiking boots to your packing list, too.
-The Keen Targhee hiking boots are a trusty pair that manage to provide a durable leather exterior, a moisture-wicking and anti-odor interior, and a metatomical footbed, all while staying impressively lightweight!
+The Columbia Moritza hiking boots are a trusty pair that manages to provide a durable leather exterior, great traction on surfaces, a cozy interior, and a stylish look, all while staying impressively lightweight!

 Don’t forget to bring warm winter socks to keep your toes warm in the frigid temperatures!
 Readers love that merino wool socks add crucial insulation but also wick away sweat and keep things feeling dry and fresh, even on the most active days.